sgranger2/FacialRecognitionFrontEnd/README.md

-This is the front-end for my Demographics Facial Recognition Progressive Web-App that I created using ReactJS, NodeJS, Express, and PostgreSQL.
+Demographics Facial Recognition Progressive Web-App

+Copy and Paste a link to a photo and watch this app draw boxes around every human face and give information about each face.

+Experiences gained from this project:
+  ReactJS
+  NodeJS
+  ExpressJS
+  CSS3
+  PostgreSQL